 The jewel of our medical center campus is the Center for Care and Discovery (CCD), our main hospital building, which opened in 2013.
 The CCD is one of the most advanced clinical and surgical centers in the country dedicated to specialty care, including cancer, gastrointestinal disease, neuroscience, advanced surgery and high-tech medical imaging.
 The new hospital was designed by world-renown architect, Rafael Viñoly, who created the acclaimed Charles M. Harper Center at the University of Chicago Booth School of Business.
 This innovative hospital contains ten floors and over 1.2 million square feet for clinical activity.
 The CCD is an exceptional place to be a patient and creates an enhanced health experience that is focused on quality and safety.
 We believe that this inspiring atmosphere provides our trainees with a modern environment to learn surgery and conduct world-class research at the forefront of medicine.
 Our residents have access to state-of-the art simulation training at both the University of Chicago Center for Simulation and Safety and the Northshore Center for Simulation and Innovation.

 The fellowship received initial accreditation through the ACGME in January, 2021.
-For the 2021-22 academic year, we will be recruiting outside the NRMP Match.
-You may submit your application through SAFAS for positions starting in August 2021.
+You may submit your application through SAFAS for positions starting in August 2023.

 The Section of Trauma at the University of Chicago Department of Surgery is the most culturally diverse section in the department.
 Serving a patient population on the South Side of Chicago that is disproportionately affected by structural racism, poverty, and disparities in care, we are determined to recruit fellows and future contributors to the field who understand the sociocultural nature of the trauma with which patients present.